You are using an outdated browser. Please upgrade your browser to improve your experience

 Should your outdoor furniture compliment your overall interior design scheme or be completely different?

 You have spent a great deal of time on your interior design look for your home, would it work best to consider this look outside or have something that is a complete contrast?
-For instance, if your main internal living area features fabrics in pale blues with ecru scatter cushions, you could have your luxury outdoor furniture with base cushions in ecru with pale blue scatter cushions, or vice versa, either would compliment the interior.
-Or you could choose to make your outdoor area completely different by having the outdoor furniture feature lime green cushions with orange scatters for instance.
-Each approach has its own merits but by buying luxury outdoor furniture you give yourself the choice to have it made exactly how you want.
+For instance, if your main internal living area features fabrics in pale blues with ecru scatter cushions, you could have your luxury garden furniture with base cushions in ecru with pale blue scatter cushions, or vice versa, either would compliment the interior.
+Or you could choose to make your outdoor area completely different by having your luxury garden furniture feature lime green cushions with orange scatters for instance.
+Each approach has its own merits but by buying luxury garden furniture sets you give yourself the choice to have it made exactly how you want.

 How will the furniture interact with your views?